Skip to content

 UK-headquartered Imperial Brands manufactures, imports, markets and sells tobacco and tobacco-related products in Europe, the Americas, Africa, Asia and Australasia.
 Founded in 1901, it has grown an extensive global client base.

-This leaves room for investors to snap up shares in a company that has an established and well-run business model and an annual dividend yield of 7.39%.
+This leaves room for investors to snap up shares in a company that has an established and well-run business model and a strong annual dividend yield.
 Those metrics look even more impressive when the company’s status as a recession-proof stock is factored in.

 YOUR CAPITAL IS AT RISK

 London-listed Standard Chartered can be considered an undervalued stock for a variety of reasons.
-Its membership of the banking sector means that it is in a good position to benefit from global interest rates rising.
+Its membership of the banking sector means that it benefits from elevated global interest rates.
 The exposure that the firm has to growth markets in Asia could also act as a catalyst for share price growth.

 YOUR CAPITAL IS AT RISK

-Having traded as high as £55.05 in 2020, BKG stock then slumped to trade as low as £32.88 in 2022.
-While it has gained since then, the current level still provides a buy signal for anyone looking to pick up an undervalued UK stock that has a track record of successfully navigating such peaks and troughs.
+Having hit a high of over £55 per share in 2020, BKG stock then slumped to trade below £32 in 2022.
+The stock has gained since then, but the current level still provides a buy signal for anyone looking to pick up an undervalued UK stock that has a track record of successfully navigating such peaks and troughs.

 At current share price levels, BKG is a good value stock with great prospects for future share price growth as the UK’s planning controls become less stringent.